 Managing Partner | Sydney, Wollongong

-As an expert litigation partner, Hanaan Indari has successfully conducted many thousands of cases since joining Carroll and O'Dea Lawyers in 1997.
+As an expert litigation partner, Hanaan Indari has successfully conducted thousands of cases since joining Carroll and O'Dea Lawyers in 1997.

 Scott Dougall